emacs-eaf/emacs-application-framework/README.md

 (require 'eaf)
 ```

- during EAF installation, you only need to modify the parameter value when calling function `add-subdirs-to-load-path`, change it into your full path to the EAF installation directory.
+During EAF installation, you only need to modify the parameter value when calling function `add-subdirs-to-load-path`, change it into your full path to the EAF installation directory.
 The sample gives a situation when you install EAF at `~/.emacs.d/`.

-After EAF installation, let's assume your EAF installation directory is `~/eaf`, you only have Emacs configurations at `~/.emacs.d` and EAF installed on your computer, and you have installed Chemacs, then the `~/.emacs-profiles.el` should look like this:
+After EAF installation, let's assume your EAF installation directory is `~/eaf`, you only have Emacs configurations at `~/.emacs.d` and EAF installed on your computer, and you have installed Chemacs, then the `.emacs-profiles.el` should look like this:

 ```Elisp
 (("default" . ((user-emacs-directory . "~/.emacs.d")))